yasiraslamshah/Wireless-Vehicle-Dash-Board/README.md

 # Wireless-Vehicle-Dash-Board
 WIreless Vehicle DAsh Board Server Module

-This project deals with wirelessly steering a vehicle and using environmental sensors to adjust the drive in various kinds of environmental variations (Ambient light, Humidity and Temperature).
- In this project, I am implementing two BG boards, Board A is my server with all the sensors, including Accelerometer,Light sensor and Humidity sensor.The client on the other board recives the data from the sensors as Bluetooth service.
-
- The project aims at controlling a steering wheel of a vehicle wirelessly using accelerometer, Bluetooth and environmental sensors (Humidity, Ambient Light* and Temperature Sensor).The LCD on both the BGs will represent Vehicle Dash Board with Data indicating the ambient cadence, pressure and environmental humidity.
-Update on Description:
+This project contains a Bluetooth low energy Server and Client based wireless vehicle dash board.
+The server contains APDS 9031 light sensor,si7021 Humidity Sensor,BMA280 Accelerometer sensor and a GLCD, while as the client contains a GLCD to display data from server.

+ The client server pairing is authorized using MITM(Man in the Middle Protocol)

+ Persistent memory,I2C,SPI,BLE, Scheduler and Bluetooth Low Energy Service is also implemented as a part of project.

  Sensor data is represented as a state on LCD.
 Each sensor has two states for the client.
  BMA280 is represented as “Accelerating” and ”Non-Accelerating”  Light Sensor is represented as “Day Light” and “Night” and is used as a service to the client